-How to choose sunglasses to match your face type doesn't have to be difficult.
+How to choose sunglasses and eco-eyewear to match your face type doesn't have to be difficult.
 There are certain basic guidelines to follow; face shape, frame size and colour preference.
 The first step is to understand your face shape.

 Determining Your Face Type